sagostin/gofaxserver/README.md

 ## Installation

-We recommend running gofaxserver on Debian 12 ("bookworm"), so these instructions cover Debian in detail.
-Of course it is possible to install and use gofaxserver on other Linux distributions and possibly other Unixes supported by golang, FreeSWITCH and HylaFAX.
+We recommend running gofaxserver on Debian 12 ("bookworm"), so these instructions cover Debian in detail. gofaxserver can also be installed on other Linux distributions and Unix systems supported by Golang and FreeSWITCH.

-Due to https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1076953 the current Hylafax Packages in 12 will stop working after executing the provided cronjobs `/etc/cron.weekly/hylafax` and `/etc/cron.monthly/hylafax`.
-You can use `debian12_workaround.sh` from this repository to workaround that issue.
-This script has to be executed once after installing Hylafax packages.

 ### Dependencies